Ransomware: World reels from massive cyberattack

 It's not the first time hackers have used the leaked NSA tools to infect computers.
 Soon after the leak, hackers infected thousands of vulnerable machines with a backdoor called DOUBLEPULSAR.

--- Donna Borak, Samuel Burke, Mariano Castillo, Jessica King, Yuli Yang, Steven Jiang, Clare Sebastian and Livvy Doherty contributed to this report.
+-- Donna Borak, Samuel Burke, Paul P. Murphy, Mariano Castillo, Jessica King, Yuli Yang, Steven Jiang, Clare Sebastian and Livvy Doherty contributed to this report.